brianhouse/sound_art/lectures/07_real-time_sequencing.md

 ![](media/07_03_metro_.png)

 To take things a step further, we can add a counter.
-This Object will count the number of bangs it receives, up to but not including the parameter given as a default value or sent to its right inlet.
+This object will count the number of bangs it receives, up to but not including the parameter given as a default value or sent to its right inlet.

 ![](media/07_04_counter_.png)